 Commonly its sold as Ella, EllaOne.

-So the most common types of the EC pill are either human-made hormones or natural agents which affect the release of the egg and will contribute to bleeding problems.
+So, the most common types of EC pills are either human-made hormones or natural agents, which affect the release of the egg and contribute to bleeding problems.

 Here are expected bleeding patterns on the BC pills that should NOT alarm you: